codebase-flutter-team/codebase_netlify_cms/src/pages/blog/5-steps-to-building-an-online-community-for-your-startup-2019-guide.md

 ![Codebase Studio Discord community - ](/img/codebase-discord-community.png)

-# Best practices on how to build an online community
+# Best practices on how to continue to grow an online community

-So, you now have created a community and start to see people trickle in.
-What creates
+So, you have created a community of your very own, now what?
+The real reason why people join a community is to fulfill a need of theirs.
+That need could be to learn something new, gain more information, share experiences, support something their passionate about, gain or find the feeling of belonging.

+In order to facilitate and grow a deeper connection with your community, here are a few tips that will take you very far

 * Create relationships - Be real, be genuine and be helpful.
-You never no
-* Never stop engaging - Reply
+* Never stop engaging - Reply, reply, reply.
+It is very easy to let
-* Create content that adds value -
+* Create or find content that adds value - pay attention to questions that are asked.
+If there is no website or video that has the answer, create it and share it with your community.
+Not only will your members appreciate the help but your content can be shared and potentially bring in new members.
-* Solve their problems - Be the expert in your industry,
+* Solve their problems - Be the expert in your industry.
+You may not have all the answers in the beginning, but do your best to find it.
+Over time, you will gain more and more knowledge and the word will spread about how helpful your community has been